-In just 5 days, Avengers: Infinity War made more money globally than DC’s Justice League did in its entire run.
+In just five days, Avengers: Infinity War made more money globally than DC’s Justice League did in its entire run.
 The Marvel movie also made more money domestically than the Warner one did in the entirety of its release.
 Moreover, Justice League made less money than Black Panther.

 With these numbers, the DC Extended Universe could be declared officially dead.
 Or almost dead.